italianriver/Fraud-Detection-PySpark-Databricks-Pipeline/README.md

 # Real-Time Fraud Detection Pipeline

 ## Welcome
-This project demonstrates a real-time fraud detection system built in the Databricks environment using PySpark Structured Streaming and Delta Lake.
-It generates synthetic customers and a continuous stream of transactions, and processes them through a Lakehouse architecture designed to identify suspicious activity.
-The primary objective is to determine whether a transaction is risky enough to temporarily lock the associated account and require the customer to unlock it through a 2FA verification step.
+This project showcases a real-time fraud detection system built in Databricks using PySpark Structured Streaming and Delta Lake.
+It simulates a banking environment by generating synthetic customers and continuous transaction streams, then processes them through a Medallion (Bronze–Silver–Gold) architecture to detect suspicious behaviour and determine when an account should be temporarily locked until the user verifies it via 2FA.

+---

 ## Project architecture
-The pipeline begins with two Python generators: one creates a synthetic customer base and the other produces an ongoing stream of transactions.

-These are ingested into the Bronze layer using Databricks Auto Loader, with customer data stored as a static Delta table and all incoming transactions captured via a streaming read.
-An ingestion timestamp is added to maintain auditability.

-The Silver layer reads the Bronze transaction table as a streaming DataFrame and enriches the live stream by joining it with the static customer lookup table.
-All fraud-related metrics are computed within this PySpark streaming transformation, including night-time usage, abnormal amounts, pin-code mistakes, category anomalies and country mismatches.
-Only columns relevant for detection are retained, resulting in an efficient real-time fraud feature model.

-The Gold layer aggregates the Silver metrics into a unified severity score.
-This score determines whether the system would trigger an internal 2FA challenge and lock the account until the customer confirms the activity.

-The Consumption layer uses a Databricks dashboard to display incoming suspicious transactions in near real time.
-The dashboard visualises severity levels and all behavioural indicators that contributed to each decision.
+### Source layer
+Two custom Python generators are used:
+- A **customer generator** that produces a synthetic Dutch customer base with demographic and behavioural attributes
+- A **continuous transaction generator** that emits realistic banking transactions in near real time

+Both datasets serve as inputs to the streaming pipeline.

+### Bronze layer
+Implemented using **Databricks Auto Loader** with PySpark Structured Streaming.
+- Customer dataset is loaded once into a **static Delta table**
+- Transactions are streamed into a **Delta table** with automatic schema inference
+- An **ingestion_timestamp** column is added for auditability
+- All raw data is preserved as the source of truth

+### Silver layer
+Real-time enrichment and fraud feature engineering implemented with **PySpark Structured Streaming**.
+- Streaming transaction table is joined with the static customer dimension
+- Behavioural flags are computed, including:
+  - night-time activity
+  - high-value anomalies
+  - repeated pin-code mistakes
+  - high-risk categories
+  - country mismatch
+- The output is a clean metrics-focused Silver table containing only fraud-relevant columns

+### Gold layer
+A scoring layer that determines the severity of the suspicious behaviour.
+- Flags are summed and mapped to a severity level (1, 2 or 3)
+- High-severity events represent cases where the bank would:
+  - temporarily lock the account
+  - require the customer to unlock it using **2FA**
+- This layer produces the table consumed by dashboards and analyst workflows

+### Consumption layer
+A real-time dashboard built with **Databricks SQL**.
+- Displays suspicious transactions as they occur
+- Shows severity levels and contributing detection signals
+- Provides an operational view suitable for FEC teams

+---

 ## Project requirements

-This project requires PySpark Structured Streaming, Databricks Auto Loader for ingestion, Delta tables for storage, and a continuous Bronze → Silver → Gold transformation flow.
-Customer and transaction data must be generated synthetically, enriched in real time and evaluated with explainable fraud metrics.
-The system focuses on operational freshness rather than historisation and provides clear documentation for analytics and FEC teams.
+### Objective
+Build a real-time fraud detection system capable of identifying suspicious transactions and determining whether customer accounts should be temporarily locked pending 2FA verification.

+### Specifications
+- Generate synthetic customer and transaction data using Python
+- Ingest static and streaming data into **Delta Lake** using Databricks Auto Loader
+- Implement real-time data processing with **PySpark Structured Streaming**
+- Perform enrichment and fraud feature engineering in the Silver layer
+- Compute severity scoring in the Gold layer to support account-lock decisions
+- Provide a near real-time dashboard for analysts using Databricks SQL
+- Focus on operational freshness rather than historical warehousing
+- Maintain clear documentation suitable for analytics and Financial Economic Crime teams